 Statistics Calculators at DanielSoper.com are free for the research community with 29 categories available.

 HOT!: Symbolab Equation Calculator "allows users to search and solve equations, formulas and expressions using mathematical symbols and scientific notations as well as text.
 Symbolab solves math problems."
 It provides automated step by step solutions to algebraic, trigonometry, and calculus topics covering from middle school math through college.
 Note: This can be a valuable tool.
 Algebra includes solving equations (e.g., linear, quadratic, absolute value, log, radical, etc.), inequalities, systems of equations, line equations, basic operations.
 For trig, you can prove identities and solve trig equations in degrees or radians.
 For calculus, work with limits, integrals, derivatives (including implicit), derivative applications (including tangents and normals to curves), and series.
 Examples with step by step solutions are provided.
 Results of queries can be saved, including notes, and then shared with others.

-Talking Calculator from Premier Assistive Technology is an onscreen full-function talking calculator that can be used with or without a screen reader.
+Talking Calculator is an onscreen full-function talking calculator that can be used with or without a screen reader.
 "Every button and edit area talks.
 It is easy to use with large keys and contrasting colors.
 It has three display areas, so when the user adds a series of numbers, the total is always displayed, even as you are entering a new number, while always displaying any numbers in memory."
 Further, "it displays your entries and results as you work.
 It actually displays the equation so that you can easily see or hear your last process.
 When students are required to show their work, they can simply cut and paste the steps into a document."
 Perform simple and basic operations.
 A free download is available.